Zaid-Ajaj/the-elmish-book/chapters/elm/render-html.md

 ### Arbitrary render logic

-It important to understand that although we are just calling these DSL functions such as `div`, `span`, etc. to build the HTML, we are still executing actual F# code.
+It important to understand that although we are just calling these DSL functions such as `Html.div`, `Html.span`, etc. to build the HTML, we are still executing F# code.
 This code can be anything you want to do in a normal function.
-For example you can use list comprehensions to build a list of elements that contain powers of 2:
+For example you can use list comprehensions to build a list of elements that contains powers of 2:
 ```fsharp
 /// Computes x to the power n
 let power x n =